-How is lvl manufactured
+How is LVL Manufactured

 The manufacturing process of laminated veneer lumber is efficient, generating the least amount of wastage possible.
 The journey begins at large timber plantations where trees are logged for shipping to the manufacturing plant.
 Timber choices in Australia, New Zealand, and Asia include Radiata Pine and Rubberwood.